Shell Pennsylvania Petrochemicals Complex

+The site also includes a natural gas power plant to support both the plant and the local electric grid, a 900 ft-long cooling tower, a rail system with over 3,000 freight cars, numerous loading facilities for both trains and trucks, a water treatment plant, an office building, a laboratory, and an innovation center.
+The complex cost around $14 billion to build.
+In July 2025 it was put up for sale by Shell.

 Site history

 The location of the plant has had a long history as an industrial site.
 Both Horsehead Corporation and Koppers had plants on the site; Koppers unofficially incorporated the area as Kobuta.
 Before its industrial use, the area had been farmland owned by a local family, which included a private cemetery (albeit with unmarked graves) that was discovered after Shell purchased the property for cleanup; the company informed living descendants in the area of the skeletal remains.